HarsukritP/templation/mcp-server/README.md

 ### "Server failed to start" Error
 - Check that Node.js is installed (`node --version`)
-- Verify the path to `dist/index.js` is correct
+- Make sure the package is installed (`npm list -g @templation/mcp-server`)
-- Make sure you ran `npm run build` first
+- Try reinstalling: `npm install -g @templation/mcp-server`

 ### "No templates found" Error
 - Create some templates in the Templation web app first